 In-lecture use of audio or video

 Here, the differences between online and in-person teaching can be a bit more complex.
 Playing audio or video from physical media during an in-person class session is legally permissible under a provision of copyright law called the “Classroom Use Exemption.”
 Normally, that exemption does not apply to those wishing to play media clips online.
 You are encouraged to limit audio and video use for your online course to relatively brief clips, which is already generally acceptable according to Fair Use guidelines.
-For media use longer than brief clips, for this exceptional period and to replace in-class use only, campus legal counsel has affirmed a more liberal approach to support streaming via Ensemble and linked from within your Schoology course for B-Quad only.
-Please email firstname.lastname@example.org to facilitate any need, and include as many identifying details as possible about the media you wish to use.
+If you wish to have video clips from physical media (e.g. VHS, DVD, Blu Ray) available for use in your in-person or online class, be sure to fill out the Video Clip Digitization Request Form.

-Hopefully, by mid-semester, your students already have access to assigned reading materials.
+Hopefully, your students already have access to assigned reading materials with plenty of advanced notice.

 Linking is the best practice